Olive, Again: "Helped"

 Suzanne Larkin returns to Crosby, where her childhood home recently burned down with her father having died in the process.
-Suzanne finds a platonic consolation through conversations with her father's lawyer, Bernie.
+Suzanne finds a platonic consolation through conversations with her father's lawyer, Bernie Green.
 Bernie's compassion and empathy make a grieving Suzanne feel "as though huge windows above her had been smashed—the way the firemen must have smashed the windows of her childhood home— and now, here above her and around her, was the whole wide world right there, available to her once again."
 Bernie feels a similar connection to Suzanne, and is astonished by her "uncorrupted" nature.

+Olive Kitteridge provides a very brief commentary that likely echoes the views of people in the town: they didn't know that Suzanne's mother was no longer living in the house, and that her father's death was very sad.

 "Light"

 Olive encounters a former student of hers, Cindy Coombs, while grocery shopping.
 Coombs, who previously worked as a librarian, is gravely ill.
 Olive visits her unannounced one day and continues to see her afterwards.
 The two discuss mortality, and Olive confesses her "pretty awful" treatment of Henry.
 She says that she has become "a tiny — tiny — bit better as a person" but feels sick that Henry is not alive to receive her that way.
 The story's title refers to Cindy and Olive's mutual appreciation for the light in February: "how at the end of each day the world seemed cracked open and the extra light made its way across the stark trees."